 searchResultscomputed value that uses it to filter the full list of symbols:

 .searchablemodifier to add the search bar, and bind it to the

 We've all used this feature in iOS apps.
 You're impatiently waiting on an important email, and so you drag your thumb down the page to get the app to check the server.

-This feature isn't always helpful for apps that use Realm and Realm Sync.
-When Realm cloud data changes, the local realm is updated, and your SwiftUI view automatically refreshes to show the new data.
+This feature isn't always helpful for apps that use Realm and Atlas Device Sync.
+When the Atlas cloud data changes, the local realm is updated, and your SwiftUI view automatically refreshes to show the new data.